kiwicarolin/kiwicarolin.github.io/index.md

 ## Key Skills

-* Generating user insights on user percpetion in AR/VR in collaborative and single user settings using mixed methods, physiological sensing, and interpreting behavioral data
+* Generating user insights on user perception in AR/VR in collaborative and single-user settings using mixed methods, physiological sensing, and interpreting behavioral data.
-* Designing experiences on how connected people feel in AR/VR and identify ways to enhance their experience for a deeper social connection
+* Designing experiences to enhance how connected people feel in AR/VR and identifying ways to deepen their social connections.
-* Identifying the impact of 3D reconstruction on user perception and how people perceive avatars in VR
+* Identifying the impact of 3D reconstruction on user perception and how people perceive avatars in VR.
-* Create impactful AR/VR applications for a new outlook on radically improving how we interact with new technology
+* Creating impactful AR/VR applications to radically improve how we interact with new technology.
-* Communicating insights to XFN and guide development to deliver an engaging experience for the user
+* Communicating insights to cross-functional teams (XFN) and guiding development to deliver an engaging user experience.
-* Effective collaborator and thought leader on strategic decisions and user advocate
+* Effective collaborator and thought leader on strategic decisions and user advocacy.
-* Prototype ideas, experiences and scenarios in the intersection of science, design and development
+* Prototyping ideas, experiences, and scenarios at the intersection of science, design, and development.

  ![Interaction Mode](/assets/videos/GesturesSecondSight.gif)